 Nature-Based Climate Solutions in Indiana and Beyond

 On Thursday, Sept.
-28, Sycamore Land Trust and Citizens’ Climate Lobby will host a virtual lecture and Q&A with Dr. Kimberly Novick, Professor, Paul H. O’Neill Chair, Fischer Faculty Fellow, and Director of the Ph.D.
+28, Sycamore Land Trust and Citizens’ Climate Lobby Indiana hosted a virtual lecture and Q&A with Dr. Kimberly Novick, Professor, Paul H. O’Neill Chair, Fischer Faculty Fellow, and Director of the Ph.D.
 Program in Environmental Sciences at Indiana University.
-Dr. Novick will discuss the opportunities and pitfalls surrounding nature-based climate solutions in Indiana and beyond, including reforestation, improved forest management and cover cropping.
-Sign up at sycamorelandtrust.org/events.
+Dr. Novick discussed the opportunities and pitfalls surrounding nature-based climate solutions in Indiana and beyond, including reforestation, improved forest management and cover cropping.
+A recording is now available to watch online.

 “Ultimately, stopping and reversing climate change hinges on reducing and eliminating net anthropogenic emissions of greenhouse gases from fossil fuel use,” said Dr. Novick.
 “However, in the near term, complementary approaches for removing carbon dioxide (CO2) directly from the atmosphere have been deemed necessary to prevent dangerously high levels of warming.
 One way to remove atmospheric CO2 is through Nature-based Climate Solutions (or NbCS).
 NbCS are a range of management strategies for croplands, grasslands, forests, and terrestrial wetlands that increase CO2 sequestration from the atmosphere and/or reduce ecosystem emissions of non-CO2 greenhouse gases like methane and nitrous oxide.
 Unlike other CO2 removal strategies, NbCS confer well-known environmental co-benefits for biodiversity, air and water quality, and soil health, and can also enhance the resilience of landscapes to threats exacerbated by a changing climate.